About Our History

 In 1998, Drew Mendoza who was the founding director of the Loyola University Chicago Family Business Center resigned from both the university and his consulting activities to devote himself full-time as FBCG’s managing principal.
 FBCG acquired Business Owner Resources from John and Craig, renaming the publishing arm Family Enterprise Publishers, a division of the Family Business Consulting Group, Inc. In 2010, the Family Business Consulting Group agreed to have all of our published works edited, published and distributed by the international publishing firm of Palgrave MacMillan New York.

-With our family business consultants located in Canada and throughout the United States, FBCG annually engages with hundreds of family businesses worldwide including some of the world’s largest, oldest and best known business-owning families.
+With our family business consultants are located in Canada and throughout the United States, FBCG annually engages with hundreds of family businesses worldwide including some of the world’s largest, oldest and best known business-owning families.
 Our books, newsletters, speeches, audio conferences and web-based content reach tens of thousands yearly.

 Our intention is similar to that of many of the family businesses we serve; to perpetuate the Family Business Consulting Group, Inc. across generations by constantly identifying and attracting outstanding professionals and continuously facilitating their improvement while reinvesting in our organization, methods and intellectual capital.